Kalkwst/Risotto/CONTRIBUTING.md

 This section will guide you through submitting a bug report for Rissoto.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behaviour and find related reports.

-Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
+Before creating bug reports, make a cursory search to see if the problem has already been reported, as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out the appropriate template, the info it asks for, will help us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.